Image

 Explore Burpee Museum in-depth!

 Burpee Museum is introducing a new lecture series all about natural history!
-Come learn about the natural history featured in the museum in-depth by the specialists who work with it every day!
+Learn about the natural history featured in the museum in-depth by the specialists who work with it every day!
 Lectures are scheduled once a month.

 Topics include fossil discovery, entomology, PaleoArt, wildlife conservation, research, and more!
 All lectures will feature a Q&A session at the end, and there will be unique items, such as fossils and taxidermy, that are rarely seen by the public!